Qlb6x/DiffusionABSA/README.md

 ```
 CUBLAS_WORKSPACE_CONFIG=:4096:8 python diffusionabsa.py train --config configs/penga_14lap.conf
 ```
-In general, training with only one RTX 3090 GPU acheives comparable performance with the results reported in the paper.
+In general, training with only one RTX 3090 GPU achieves comparable performance with the results reported in the paper.

 ## Acknowledgement
 Thanks to the work ([DiffusionNER](https://github.com/tricktreat/DiffusionNER)) of relevant researcher for inspiring me.